AlexSD92/DnD/readme.md

 1. Choice in character class.
 2. Players gain experience in battle and level up.
 3. Enemies drop items, such as potions and ethers after defeat.
-4. Players can scavange to find money.
+4. Players can scavenge to find money.
 5. Players can shop to purchase potions and ethers with the money they have earned.
 6. Players can heal, either using magic, potions or ethers.
 7. Players can view and use their inventory.